Share this post on:

 • Threes and Eights also differ in particular ways.

-• Threes focuses on cultivating an image of success to gain the admiration of others, while Eights does not pay much attention to their appearance and how people perceive them.
+• Threes focuses on cultivating an image of success to gain the admiration of others, while Eights does not pay much attention to their appearance or how people perceive them.

 • Regarding motivation, Threes works to achieve goals and tasks to succeed and look good to others.